0xPolygonID/tutorials/mkdocs/docs/wallet/iden3comm/APIs/authenticate.md

    <br>

-3. With this, the `Authenticate()` function (with the Identifier, private key and message as the inputs) is executed.
+3. With this, the `Authenticate()` function (with the identifier, private key and message as the inputs) is executed.
 The function authenticates the Identity and sends the authentication information (in the form of a big encoded message based on JWZ) to the Issuer.

    <div align="center">
    <img src= "../../../imgs/jwz.png" align="center" width="500"/>